Viva-Lambda/lambdascript/docs/notes.md

 ### Concepts

-Concepts describe class of types.
+Concepts describe what is doable with a type.

 Here is an example for declaring a concept: